MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-kpi-summary.md

 Description | Details
 ----------- | -------
-Topic | *[Artificial intelligence clustering of cases based on language understanding applied to case titles]* Average resolve time | *[The average resolution time of resolved cases within the specified time period]* Impact | 1 – (*[Average resolution time not including the current topic]* / *[Overall average resolution time for all topics]*)
+Topic | *Artificial intelligence clustering of cases based on language understanding applied to case titles* Average resolve time | *The average resolution time of resolved cases within the specified time period* Impact | 1 – (*Average resolution time not including the current topic* / *Overall average resolution time for all topics*)

 The chart displays the impact as a red or blue bar.
 The midpoint is the overall average case resolution time.
-A red bar indicates that the topic's resolution time is longer than the average case resolution time.
-A blue bar indicates that the resolution time is shorter.
+A red bar indicates that the topic's resolution time is longer than the average case resolution time, resulting in a negative impact on overall case resolution performance.
+A blue bar indicates that the resolution time is shorter, resulting in a positive impact on overall case resolution performance.
 Improving case resolution time for the top resolve time topics in red will have the greatest impact on improving overall system performance.

 To see additional information about each topic, right-click the topic name and select **Drillthrough** to display the Topic Details dashboard.
 For more information, see [Topic Details Dashboard](ai-csi-topic-details.md).